International bond investors are selling off local EM debt in all but the best markets | bne IntelliNews

 Emerging markets (EM) capital markets have been through a revolution in the last decade as their local bond markets are increasingly hooked up to the international financial system, bringing in billions of dollars in fresh financing.
 But the coronavirus (COVID-19) pandemic and rising political and economic risks in some markets have seen these investors turn tail and flee for the first time in what could be a growing problem for governments struggling to fund budgets bloated by anti-crisis spending.

 Fixed income investors have had a volatile year.
-After a very good first two months, the world went crazy at the end of February as first the coronavirus infections began to spread rapidly around the world and then in the first week of March Russia walked out of the OPEC+ production cut deal on March 6 sending oil prices crashing.
-A massive sell-off in EM securities quickly followed, from which markets have recovered only part of the ground lost since.
+After a very good first two months, the world went crazy at the end of February as first the coronavirus infections began to spread rapidly around the world and then in the first week of March Russia walked out of the OPEC+ production cut deal on March 6, sending oil prices crashing.
+A massive sell-off in EM securities quickly followed, from which markets have since recovered only part of the ground lost.

 “Capital outflows in March were larger than anything seen previously but flows shifted positive starting in April.
 However, the rebound in flows is modest relative to outsized outflows earlier in the year.
-EM fiscal positions were hit hard by the crisis too,” report Sergei Lanau and Jonathon Fortum, economists with the Institute of International Finance (IIF), in a note.
+EM fiscal positions were hit hard by the crisis too,” report Sergei Lanau and Jonathon Fortum, economists with the Institute of International Finance (IIF).

 For governments that have become increasingly dependent on that new money in local debt markets, revenue slumped just as crisis-fighting spending ballooned.